 Error 5C20 is an error associated with many Canon printers, especially those of the MX series.
-Error 5C20, like most printer-related errors, basically inhibits the user from printing anything using their device.
-Error 5C20 is often accompanied by weird rattling sounds when the user tries to print anything.
-Error 5C20 almost always points to a hardware issue, specifically an issue with the printer’s logic board that is preying on its ability to successfully move the rollers and cartridge carriage.
-Fortunately though, the following are the three most effective methods that you can try out on your own to give fixing your Canon printer yourself a shot:
+Like most printer-related errors, Error 5C20 fundamentally inhibits the user from printing anything using their device.
+This error is often accompanied by unusual rattling sounds when the user attempts to print.
+Almost always, Error 5C20 indicates a hardware issue, specifically a problem with the printer’s logic board that affects its ability to successfully move the rollers and cartridge carriage.
+Fortunately, the following are the three most effective methods you can try to fix your Canon printer yourself:

 Method 1: Reset the printer

 Resetting the printer basically erases its flash memory and resets the device, often putting an end to printer-related problems such as error 5C20.
 However, it should be noted that, when you unplug a Canon printer from its power outlet, all of the faxes stored on it are deleted.

 Press the power button on the printer and wait for it to turn off completely.

 Wait for at least 30 seconds, and then reconnect the printer to its power outlet and turn it on.
 This will successfully reset the printer.

 If error 5C20 is accompanied by a crackling and/or rattling noise when you attempt to print something, the cause may be a problem with the printer’s print head.
 To confirm if that is indeed the cause so that you can proceed with either cleaning or replacing the print head, first unplug the printer from its power outlet.
 Then, remove the printer’s cover panel to gain access to its internals.
 Lift the orange/grey lever to the left of the ink cartridges, remove the cartridges, and inspect the print head to determine whether it is causing the problem.

 Method 3: Make sure that the belt that moves the cartridge carriage is in place